lisenciia/gp-pras-games/README.md

 - URL

 The main idea of the merge is:
-- collect game data from stores/platforms
+- collect game data from stores/platforms (different audience)
 - normalize game names and other fields
 - enrich the base table with metadata from API and supplementary sources
 - prepare one final dataset for EDA